russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/README.md

 This repository contains comprehensive guides and documentation for Microsoft Power Platform, Copilot Studio, and Azure Foundry implementations.
 These resources provide detailed guidance, best practices, and step-by-step instructions to help you successfully implement Microsoft's Agentic and AI powered automation technologies.

+For assistance with implementing or learning about any of these technologies, contact your Customer Success Account Manager (CSAM).

 ## Documentation Files

 ### Framework & Strategy